Noloxs/hell_snake/README.md

 ## Acknowledgements

-- Special thanks to the developers of Hell Divers 2 for creating such an exciting game.
+- Special thanks to the developers of Helldivers 2 for creating such an exciting game.
 - Thank you to @nvigneux for creating and sharing the awesome stratagem icons.
 See his repository here: [Helldivers-2-Stratagems-icons-svg](https://github.com/nvigneux/Helldivers-2-Stratagems-icons-svg)
 - Thanks to all contributors who have helped improve Hell Snake.